More than 50 people are feared dead in an attack on a Catholic church in Nigeria

 Authorities did not immediately release an official death toll.
 Timileyin said at least 50 people had been killed, though others put the figure higher.
 Videos appearing to be from the scene of the attack showed church worshippers lying in pools of blood while people around them wailed.

-Nigeria's security forces did not immediately respond to enquiries as to how the attack occurred or if there are any leads about suspects.
-Owo is about 345 kilometers (215 miles) east of Lagos.
+Nigeria's security forces did not immediately respond to questions about how the attack occurred or if there are any leads about suspects.
+Owo is about 215 miles east of Lagos.

 "In the history of Owo, we have never experienced such an ugly incident," said lawmaker Oluwole.
 "This is too much."